mose/cliprompt/README.md

 ----------

 - manages questions, choices, default values, yes/no values (done)
-- makes possible to have env vars set for defaults (todo)
+- makes possible to have env vars set for defaults (done)

 Usage
 ----------